Orlando First-Time Visitor Tips

 - Visitors interested in Kennedy Space Center Visitor Complex should know that it’s located about an hour east of Orlando, and easily accessible via State Road 528.
 Several private shuttle companies and bus services provide transportation to and from the historic complex.

-- Visitors who want to stay in the heart of it all should opt for the area in and around Orlando’s main tourism district, International Drive (aka I-Drive).
+- Visitors who want to stay in the heart of it all should opt for the area in and around Orlando’s main tourism district, International Drive (aka I-Drive), which is adjacent to Universal Orlando and SeaWorld, or Lake Buena Vista, close to Walt Disney World.
 With a range of hotels from budget to luxury, and offering close proximity to theme parks, attractions, dining and shopping, it’s an exciting and convenient place to stay for visitors.

 - Looking to stay longer than a week?
 Have a big family?
 Consider a vacation rental.
 Ranging from one-bedroom villas to five-bedroom (and up!) homes, rentals offer the convenience and amenities of home, often at a great value.